 Time to burn some ammo

 With rifle and ammo in hand, I headed to my shooting spot to get this Tikka warmed up.
-I had mounted my Kahles 318i on the rifle, which is much more scope than this rifle needs.
+I had mounted my Kahles 318ion the rifle, which is much more scope than this rifle needs.
 But the high quality scope made an excellent addition to the rifle and was sure to give solid confirmation on the accuracy of the T1X.

 I adjusted the stock to get the best eye relief and feel, the adjustments on the stock only required that you push in and then adjust the height of the comb or length of the recoil pad.
-A simple depressing of a button seemed a little too simple and potentially easy to accidently move, but to my surprise they were quite stiff.
+A simple depressing of a button seemed a little too simple and potentially easy to accidentally move, but to my surprise they were quite stiff.
 As a matter of fact, I had quite a time getting the recoil pad adjusted due to the force required to push the button.
 This is a small concern for me, as its not something I expect to adjust frequently.

 Next was bore-sighting the rifle.
 I’ve never seen the need for bore-sighting tools, my Grandfather taught me his method learned through an artillery sight in Korea.
 I simply set the rifle up on a Harris bipod, and centered an easily identified object at the center of the bore.
 The key here is to ensure that your eye is perfectly aligned behind the breech.
 The circular shapes of the action, bore, and muzzle should all be concentric, and then your distant object centered in the middle of the bore hole.
 That’s the easy part, once you’ve got that, you need to very carefully and without shifting the rifle in any direction adjust your scope turrets until the crosshair is centered on the same distant object in the scope.
 I’ve done it this way for decades now, and its always on paper, and occasionally dead nuts on target.
 Continue Reading Here…